Conor-Behard333/Huffman-Compression/README.md

 ## How to run the program:

-Download and run the jar file named 'CA1.jar' in out/artifacts/CA1_jar
+Download and open (double click) the jar file named 'CA1.jar' in out/artifacts/CA1_jar

 If for whatever reason it does not run, go to cmd/terminal and change directory to where the jar file is located on your computer and do: